jan-ru/yr2_abstracts/highlighted_abstracts4pdf.md

 ## Reference

-# 9
+# 8

 ## Title

-The Influence of Directive Explanations on Users' Business Process \hl{compliance} Performance (@hadaschInfluenceDirectiveExplanations2016)
+The Influence of Directive Explanations on Users’ Business Process \hl{compliance} Performance (@hadasch2016InfluenceDirectiveExplanations)

 ## Abstract

-Purpose -- In organizations, individual user's \hl{compliance} with business processes is important from a regulatory and efficiency point of view.
-The restriction of users' choices by implementing a restrictive information system is a typical approach in many organizations.
-However, restrictions and mandated \hl{compliance} may affect employees' performance negatively.
+Purpose – In organizations, individual user’s \hl{compliance} with business processes is important from a regulatory and efficiency point of view.
+The restriction of users’ choices by implementing a restrictive information system is a typical approach in many organizations.
+However, restrictions and mandated \hl{compliance} may affect employees’ performance negatively.
 Especially when users need a certain degree of flexibility in completing their work activity.
 The purpose of this paper is to introduce the concept of directive explanations (DEs).
 DEs provide context-dependent feedback to users, but do not force users to comply.

 ## Keywords